hetsuthar028/Banking-System/README.md

 At every event a log file is updated for each things.
 Every user's has one log file about their account activities.

-Please follow me on LinkedIn: https://www.linkedin.com/in/het-suthar-79639a179/
+Please do follow me on LinkedIn: https://www.linkedin.com/in/het-suthar-79639a179/